pascalhuszar/Swarm-Hunt/README.md

 and the paper "Massive Multi-Agent Flocking Simulation in 3D" from Masaru Aoyagi and Akira Namatame http://cc.ist.psu.edu/BRIMS/archives/2005/papers/05-BRIMS-017.pdf

 ## Procedurale Generation of the Terrain:
-Via Perlin Noise, for more information i recommend https://catlikecoding.com/unity/tutorials/noise/ and Youtube Tutroials
+Via Perlin Noise, for more information recommending https://catlikecoding.com/unity/tutorials/noise/ and Youtube.

+## Requirements
+Unity Version: 2018.3.8f1

 ## How to run
 1. Open Project with Unity Hub